-Harry Shares His Regret Over Last Phone Call with Diana: 'If I'd Known ... the Things I Would Have Said to Her'
+Prince Harry Shares His Regret Over Last Phone Call with Mom Diana

-Prince William and Prince Harry have shared poignant new photographs from their personal collection of their late mother, Princess Diana, as they open up about her life and legacy in a new documentary.
+Ahead of the 21st anniversary of Princess Diana‘s death on August 31, here’s a look back at Prince William and Prince Harry‘s decision to share intimate details of their last conversation with their mother.

-The deeply personal photos come from albums that the princes have been looking over in memory of the mother as part of ITV’s Our Mother Diana: Her Life and Legacy special, which airs in the U.K. on Monday.
-August 31 will mark the 20th anniversary of Diana’s death in a Paris car crash.
+The deeply personal memories were part of ITV and HBO’s Our Mother Diana: Her Life and Legacy special, which aired in 2017 to mark the 20th anniversary of Diana’s death in a Paris car crash.
+Princess Diana died in the early morning hours of August 31, 1997.

-The documentary features appearances by Diana’s brother Charles Spencer, Elton John and Rihanna, who took an HIV test alongside Harry in Barbados last December to help break the stigma of getting tested.
+The documentary featured appearances by Diana’s brother Charles Spencer, Elton John and Rihanna, who took an HIV test alongside Harry in Barbados to help break the stigma of getting tested.
 Diana was an early and very public campaigner for HIV and AIDS awareness and treatment.

-The princes, who say that they will not speak out at length about her like this again, also talk movingly about the fact that their last phone call from her – on the day she died – was so short.
+The princes, who say that they will not speak out at length about her like this again, also talked movingly about the fact that their last phone call from her – on the day she died – was so short.
 Being such young boys, aged 15 and 12 respectively, they were keen to get to back to playing with their cousins at the Queen’s Scottish retreat, Balmoral.
 “And if I’d known that that was the last time I was going to speak to my mother the things that I would – the things I would have said to her,” Harry says in the documentary.

-While discussing the documentary with reporters — including PEOPLE — at a meeting in Kensington Palace, William said, “This is a tribute from her sons to her.”
+While discussing the documentary with reporters — including PEOPLE — at a meeting in Kensington Palace last year, William said, “This is a tribute from her sons to her.”
 He added that standing before a group about to watch the documentary was “possibly the most nervous I’ve ever been.”

 “It’s one thing doing a documentary like this and it’s another thing standing front of all of you guys and explaining about something very personal to you,” he said.
 “Nevertheless, I think it’s very important that I’m here to do that.”